sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-quicker.md

 ---

-Run an extraction on a doc
+Extract data from a document
 =====

 1. Clone the code sample of your choice: